Board of Directors

 Kevin Shafer became Executive Director at the Milwaukee Metropolitan Sewerage District (MMSD) in March 2002.
 Prior to this, he served as MMSD’s director of technical services since October 1998.
 In his current role as the executive director, he is responsible for the overall management, administration, leadership and direction for MMSD in meeting short- and long-term goals and objectives; coordinates the establishment of strategic goals and objectives and their approval by the Commission; oversees the development of policies and operating plans; and represents MMSD to its customers, bond rating agencies, and the public.
 Prior to joining the District, Kevin spent 10 years in private industry with an international engineering firm in Chicago and Milwaukee, and six years with the U.S. Army Corps of Engineers in Fort Worth, Texas.
 Kevin received a bachelor’s degree in science and civil engineering with a specialty in water resources from the University of Illinois in 1982, and a Master’s in Science and Civil Engineering from the University of Texas in 1988.

-Susan Story is President and Chief Executive Officer of American Water Works, Inc., the largest publicly traded US water and wastewater utility, where she leads a team of 6,700 dedicated professionals who provide service to more than 15 million people in 47 states and Ontario, Canada.
-Previously, she spent 31 years at Southern Company, a gas and electric utility.
+Susan Story is President and Chief Executive Officer of American Water Works, Inc., the largest publicly traded U.S. water and wastewater utility.
+Susan leads a team of 6,800 dedicated professionals who provide service to more than15 million people in 47 states and Ontario, Canada.
+Susan has served as CEO of American Water since May 2014, and served as Chief Financial Officer for one year before assuming the CEO role.
+Prior to her move to AWK in 2013, she spent 31 years at Southern Company, serving as Chief Executive Officer, Southern Company Services, Inc.; President and Chief Executive Officer, Gulf Power Company, Inc. from 2003-2010; and Executive Vice President, Southern Company Engineering and Construction Services, 2001-2003.
 She began her utility career as a nuclear power plant engineer.
-Susan currently serves on the board of the Bipartisan Policy Center in Washington, DC.
-She serves as the independent lead director for Raymond James Financial, Inc. and has been a director since 2008.
-Susan is on the board of directors of the national Alliance to Save Energy, and on the board of advisors of the Electric Power Research Institute.
-She also serves on the board of the United Way of Greater Philadelphia and Southern New Jersey and the Moffitt Cancer Center and Research Institute Board of Advisors in Tampa, FL.
+Susan serves as the independent lead director for Raymond James Financial, Inc. where has been a director since 2008, and on the board of directors of Dominion Resources, Inc.

 Cindy Wallis-Lage is President of Black & Veatch’s water business, leading more than 2,600 professionals in over 100 offices worldwide.
 In this role, she is responsible for the company’s water-related business strategies, development and operations on a global basis, encompassing engineering, construction, consulting and design-build ventures that address the comprehensive needs of water and wastewater utilities.
 She also serves as a member of Black & Veatch’s Executive Committee and Board of Directors.
 Well known in the water industry for her expertise in water reuse and treatment, Cindy has been involved in more than 100 projects around the world in both the municipal and industrial sectors.
 Cindy earned her bachelor’s degree in civil engineering from Kansas State University and her Master’s in Environmental Health Engineering from the University of Kansas.
 She currently serves on the engineering advisory council at Kansas State.